adityajain30/adityajain30/README.md

 <h3 align="center">A passionate hardware engineer from India</h3>

 # 💫 About Me:
-🔭 I’m currently working as a Firmware engineer<br>🌱 I’m currently learning RTL design and verification<br>⚡ I'm interested in electronics
+🔭 I’m currently working as a Firmware engineer<br>🌱 I’m currently learning Operating systems and computer architecture<br>⚡ I'm interested in electronics

 ## 🌐 Socials: